natalieagus/50005/docs/OS/05-processes.md

 <span style="color:#f77729;"><b>Compile</b></span> and <span style="color:#f77729;"><b>run</b></span> the C program below.

+{:.new-title}
+> Think!
+>
-How many processes are created in total? (excluding the parent process).
+> How many processes are created in total? (excluding the parent process).
 Can you draw the process tree?
-{:.highlight}

 ```cpp
 #include <sys/wait.h>